-Various craniofacial abnormalities (CFA) result from maldevelopment of the 1st and 2nd visceral arches, which form the facial bones and ears during the 2nd month of gestation.
+Various craniofacial abnormalities result from maldevelopment of the first and second visceral arches, which form the facial bones and ears during the second month of gestation.
 Causes include several thousand genetic syndromes as well as prenatal environmental factors (eg, use of vitamin A, valproic acid).

 Some of the anomalies discussed here include

-In general, children with CFA should be evaluated for other associated physical anomalies and developmental delays that may require treatment and/or help identify specific syndromes and causes.
+In general, children with craniofacial abnormalities should be evaluated for other associated physical anomalies and developmental delays that may require treatment and/or help identify specific syndromes and causes.
 Identification of the underlying syndrome is important for prognosis and family counseling; a clinical geneticist, when available, can help guide the evaluation and should evaluate affected patients even in cases of apparent isolated congenital anomaly.

 Chromosomal microarray analysis Diagnosis Chromosomal abnormalities cause various disorders.
 Abnormalities that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect... read more , specific gene tests, or broader gene panel tests should be considered in the evaluation of patients with congenital craniofacial abnormalities.
 If the results of these tests are nondiagnostic, whole exome sequencing analysis is recommended.

 |Drug Name||Select Trade|